engabdullahassan/Cybersecurity-Portfolio/README.md

 ###

 <p align="left">
-  I am a computer engineer (B.Sc.Comp.E) planning to do an MSc in Cybersecurity, with a keen interest in AI and machine learning.
+I am a dedicated Computer Engineer (B.Sc.
+CE.) with a dynamic vision aimed at pursuing an MSc in Cybersecurity and Artificial Intelligence.
+My unwavering passion lies in the realm of cybersecurity, and I am resolute in my pursuit of knowledge and expertise in this field.
+My academic journey has traversed a multitude of disciplines, encompassing mathematics, computer science, electrical engineering, computer engineering, hardware, artificial intelligence, and cybersecurity.
+This diverse foundation equips me with a comprehensive understanding of the intricate interplay between various facets of technology.
-  Throughout my journey, I have acquired knowledge in diverse areas including mathematics, computer science, electrical engineering, computer engineering and hardware, artificial intelligence, and cyber security.</p>
+As I set my sights on the horizon, I seek to amass experience through engagement with challenging roles within the industry.
+This quest is driven by an unyielding desire to cultivate new proficiencies and elevate my skill set.
+I possess the confidence to make meaningful contributions as a valuable asset, leveraging my multifaceted expertise to propel the organizations I collaborate with toward excellence.</p>

 <h2 align="left">I code with</h2>